phingchian/temus_case_study/README.md

 ## Running the Pipeline

-The pipeline encompasses the following steps:
+The pipeline encompasses the following steps *[Nextflow Process]*:

 ```
---> Remove high-missingness SNPs/Individuals
+--> Remove high-missingness SNPs/Individuals [MISSINGQC]
---> Plot missingness
+--> Plot missingness [PLOTMISSING]
---> Split genotype files by ethnicity
+--> Split genotype files by ethnicity [SPLITSAMPLES]
---> Perform GWAS on each ethnicity
+--> Perform GWAS on each ethnicity [GWAS]
---> Identify common variants for each phenotype
+--> Identify common variants for each phenotype [COMMONVARIANT]
     --> Plot Manhattan and QQ diagrams on phenotypes with common significant variants
 ```

 To run the pipeline: